Man, oh man, I just can't, you know, I am not allowed even the slightest error.

 You know, I thought of that.

-That um I'm sure that somewhere in Obamacare, and if it isn't, Obama would write an executive order to prevent it.
+That I'm sure that somewhere in Obamacare, and if it isn't, Obama would write an executive order to prevent it.

-I'm sure that there is some provision Obamacare saying that you can't start your own insurance company to insure yourself, because that's self-pay, and that goes against the nature, the spirit of the law.
+I'm sure that there is some provision Obamacare saying that you can't start your own insurance company to insure yourself because that's self-pay and that goes against the nature, the spirit of the law.

-Selling a toy with as far as where the money goes.
+Something to toy with, as far as where the money goes, it goes where all tax revenue goes.

 It goes to the debt.

-Well, that's the wrong way to put it.
+That's the wrong way to put it.

-I mean, this is the this is the stated theory.
+I mean, this is the stated theory.

-What is it that this is just where's the money going to go?
+This is just where's the money going to go?

-Uh however Obama wants to use it is where it's gonna go.
+However, Obama wants to use it is where it's going to go for whatever political purpose he has in mind.

 And we'll be back.